Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

  3 Reimplement constructProperties(), initializeOnModelImpl(), calcIntegrandImpl(), calcGoalImpl() such that they describe your custom goal.

 To incorporate extend_problem goals into an existing MATLAB script, a C-style pointer to the instantiated MocoProblem is passed as a constructor argument to the extend_problem.m class that wraps the MEP MEX.
-Class methods of extend_problem.m (Figure 1; blue) are then used to add custom goals to the MocoProblem.
+Class methods of extend_problem.m (\autoref{fig:files}; blue) are then used to add custom goals to the MocoProblem.

 ```
 cptr = uint64(problem.getCPtr(problem));